pmbaumgartner/adl-datadive/readme.md

 	- There is a calculated field labled `percent_population_covered` which is the `population covered` field divided by the `est_pop` (estimated population) field

+For the adventurous, there's some attempted modeling in the modeling notebook as well.